Datavirke/datavirke.dk/content/experience.md

 ---

-## In-House Kubernetes Deployment for hosting wide range of customer web applications
+## On-premise Kubernetes deployment for hosting wide range of customer web applications
 While employed at a creative bureau as a DevOps Engineer I identified Kubernetes as a possible solution to an organizational hurdle within the company.